RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Quickstart/README.md

 />

-3. After configuration of the LoRaWAN parameters, the next step is to setup the DevEUI and AppKey.
+3. After the configuration of the LoRaWAN parameters, the next step is to set up the DevEUI and AppKey.
 You need the use the values from the Chirpstack device console.

 :::tip 📝 NOTE:
 The Application EUI parameter is not required in the ChirpStack platform; therefore, it is possible to use the same id as the Device EUI.